 7 Reasons PHP Developers Love Using Laravel

-Why is Laravel such a popular option in web development today?
-Before we dive into answering that question, it’s worth reminding ourselves about the ongoing significance of PHP.
 As we’ve covered on this blog before, PHP is a popular server-side programming language that emerged in the mid-90s and continues to defy predictions that it is ‘dying’.
-In fact, W3Techs calculates that just over 79% of all websites use PHP, a level that has remained fairly constant over the last year.
-And to put that in perspective, PHP’s nearest rival in terms of usage is ASP.NET, but it’s only used in 9.1% of websites today.
-Modern alternatives like Python get a lot of hype these days - with justification, in many ways - but are still only used in a small percentage of websites.
+In fact, W3Techs calculates that just over 79% of all websites use PHP code, a level that has remained fairly constant over the last year.
+And to put that in perspective, modern PHP’s nearest rival in terms of usage is ASP.NET, but it’s only used in 9.1% of websites today.
+Newer alternatives like Python get a lot of hype these days but are still only used in a small percentage of websites.

-- Advanced Integrated Features: Alongside simple code, Laravel also tackles other potential pain points with intuitive, pre-programmed systems that can be easily added into an application with just a few lines of code.
-These ‘packages’ can be Laravel-specific or used across PHP frameworks, but are easy to install using Composer.
-Take Laravel Cashier, for example, a built-in subscription billing feature that handles all the boilerplate code, or Socialite, a simplified authentication mechanism for social sites such as Facebook and Google.
+Laravel Cashier, for example, is a built-in subscription billing feature that handles all the boilerplate code.
+Socialite is a simplified authentication mechanism for social sites such as Facebook and Google.
 With a modular framework and an impressive array of packages, developers can easily and seamlessly add functionality to web applications.

-- Security: This is one of the main considerations for any web framework, and while none are 100% secure, Laravel has strong credentials.
-It’s in-built CSRF token can handle all kinds of online threats, protecting the web application against the most serious cybersecurity risks (e.g. SQL injection) The framework’s security ecosystem also includes strong community support and tutorials to help developers build a water-tight application.
+4. Security: This is one of the main considerations for any web framework.
+While none are 100% secure, Laravel has strong credentials.
+Its in-built CSRF token can handle all kinds of online threats, protecting the web application against the most serious cybersecurity risks (e.g. SQL injection) The framework’s security ecosystem also includes strong community support and tutorials to help developers build water-tight Laravel applications.

-- Testing: Laravel is designed to integrate testing quickly and seamlessly into any web development process.
-It comes with built-in testing functions and support through PHPUnit, making it easy to identify and correct any bugs before they become a costly problem.
+5. Testing: Laravel is designed to integrate testing quickly and seamlessly into any web development process.
+It comes with built-in testing functions and support through PHPUnit.
+This makes it easy to identify and correct any bugs before they become a costly problem.
 The system automatically sets the testing environment, but developers can easily define other testing configuration values as necessary.

-At Jobsity we’re big fans of PHP and Laravel.
+At Jobsity we’re big fans of PHP and Laravel development.
 In fact, some members of our staff are leaders of the Laravel Community in Latin America.
-Our developers are PHP certified, fully trained in Laravel and other frameworks and ready to help your business build an exciting new website or application.
+Our developers are PHP certified and know how to maximize the benefits of using Laravel for web development.
+We’re ready to help your business build an exciting new website or application.
 All you have to do is get in touch!